 Please note that if you have selected the Private Cabin option at the time of booking, you will receive your own room for the duration of this cruise.
 If you are a solo traveller and you have NOT selected the Private Cabin option, you will be paired with another solo traveller for all nights.

-Meeting Point: Radisson Blu Polar Hotel Spitsbergen, 4:00 p.m. transfer to G Expedition Road 500 P.O.
-Box 554 9171 Longyearbyen Telephone: +47 7902 3450 G Adventures is happy to offer you a complimentary airport transfer if you are arriving on Day 1 of the tour or have booked pre-night accommodation through G Expedition.
+Meeting Point: 2020 departures: Radisson Blu Polar Hotel Spitsbergen, Vei 229-3, 9171 Longyearbyen Telephone: +47 7902 3450 2021 departures: Svalbard Hotell Polfareren Postboks 538, Longyearbyen 9171 +47 79025001 G Adventures is happy to offer you a complimentary airport transfer if you are arriving on Day 1 of the tour or have booked pre-night accommodation through G Expedition.
 Joining Instructions with complimentary transfer: Upon arrival into Longyearbyen airport please collect your luggage and look for a G Adventures representative who will direct you to the bus.
 Please make sure you have advised your booking agent of your arrival flight details into Longyearbyen so we are expecting you.
 Be sure to keep all your important documents (i.e. passport) and medication in your hand luggage, as your main luggage will be transferred separately to the ship or hotel.
-Joining Instructions without complimentary transfer: The most cost effective way to travel from the airport to the city is by local bus that services all Longyearbyen hotels at a price of approximately 50 NOK.
+Joining Instructions without complimentary transfer: The most cost effective way to travel from the airport to the city is by local bus that services all Longyearbyen hotels at a price of approximately 75 NOK.
 If you would like to take a taxi, they are available at the airport or by calling one of two taxi companies at either +47 7902 1305 or +47 7902 1375.
 On Day 1 of the tour, there will be a baggage drop available for all passengers who are already in Longyearbyen.
-Please make sure you drop your checked luggage off at the meeting point between 9:00 am - 12:00 pm.
+Please make sure you drop your checked luggage off at the meeting point between 9:00 am - 01:00 pm.
 A local representative will be in the luggage storage room.
 They can provide general information about the town or your embarkation process.
 All passengers will be transferred to the ship as a group for embarkation at 4:00 pm.
 Please ensure that for embarkation you have your passport accessible (not in your luggage which is being transferred separately to the ship).
 For those passengers arriving on Day 1, on a flight which lands after midday, please note that bags will be transferred with you to the ship at 4.00 pm.
 If for some reason you cannot arrive at the meeting point, please make your own way to the Port of Longyearbyen no earlier or later than 4:00 pm.
 Embarkation time is set for 4:00 pm and passengers will not be able to board the ship before that time due to refuelling, provisioning, and preparing the ship for your stay.
 Pre-night booked through G: Please use your provided tour voucher to hop onto the Flybuss shuttle service that will make its way to your accommodation.
 On embarkation day, you may have to board the ship via Zodiac.
 You should bring clothing suitable for cold and wet conditions.
 Waterproof pants are recommended.
 Once aboard, you will find your luggage stored in your assigned cabin, please ensure that all your luggage is accounted for on arrival.

 Should you need to contact us during a situation of dire need, it is best to first call either the G Adventures Local Representative (if one is listed below) or our G Adventures Local Office.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
-EMERGENCY CONTACT NUMBERS G Adventures Local Reprsentative (Longyearbyen, Norway) Barbara Fogden: +47 9500 6076 If you are unable for any reason to contact our local office, please call the numbers listed below, which will connect you directly with our 24 hour Sales team, who will happily assist you.
+EMERGENCY CONTACT NUMBERS G Adventures Local Representative (Longyearbyen, Norway) Barbara Fogden: +47 9500 6076 If you are unable for any reason to contact our local office, please call the numbers listed below which will connect you directly with our Sales team who will happily assist you.
+Hours of operation by region can be found here.
 Toll-free, North America only: 1 888 800 4100 Calls from UK: 0344 272 0000 Calls from Germany: 0800 365 1000 Calls from Australia: 1 300 796 618 Calls from New Zealand: 0800 333 307 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999

 DEPARTURE DAY - Disembarkation On departure day, we will offer transfers to Longyearbyen Airport for all passengers with flights scheduled on that day.
 We are pleased to offer an early morning disembarkation and transfer to the airport for those passengers with flights departing Longyearbyen around 2:30am (dependent on airline schedules).
 For those passengers disembarking at our regular time of 8:00am, you will be transferred to either the airport or the Radisson Blu Polar hotel, depending on the time of your flight.
 Those transferred to the hotel will have an opportunity to explore the town center on their own, and then be transferred to the airport later in the day as per flight schedules.
 Transfer times will be confirmed, and communicated onboard prior to departure.
 Luggage storage at the Raddison Blu Polar hotel will be available until time of departure.